 Cleaning and Disinfecting

-OLLU campuses will continue the widespread use of hand sanitizing stations, increased disinfecting of high-traffic, high-touch areas as well as the use of plexiglass guards in key student services areas.
+OLLU campuses will continue the widespread use of hand sanitizing stations, increased disinfecting of high-traffic, high-touch areas, and will make available disinfectant carts stocked with cleaning supplies, masks and gloves.

 Student Services and Administrative Offices

-The university will continue to make space available on campus for residential students needing to isolate should they contract the virus.
+The university continues to make space available on campus for residential students needing to isolate should they contract COVID-19.

 Residential students are highly encouraged to get vaccinated.